Is Yoga Good for Pectus Excavatum?

 It is a healthy practice to set goals at any age.

-Your positive energy will attract individuals charged with positivity.
+Your positive energy will attract individuals charged with positivity and winning attitude.

 Set a goal to perform at least 30-minute yoga sessions three times a week.

 This may be a significant change for you.
 If it is, you will feel unmotivated on certain days.

 That’s why it is crucial to stick to your goals.

 If you don’t set the goal of doing yoga three times a week, it will be very easy for you to skip workouts the next week.

 That is why some people who try to fix the deformity non-surgically fail to notice any improvement.